Sandy1811/ParlAI/resources/book_ride/nlu_training_data.md

 - Where would you like to be picked up from?
 - I am looking for a ride from Forbes and Murray
 - OK, and where are you departing from?

-## intent:ride_ask_confirm_details
-- Ok so you need picked up at east entrance of central station and going to main street 42 correct?
-- Please, confirm this follow informations, your name is Johnny, yout currenty location is the east entrance to central station and you want to go main street 42, do you confirm?
-- Can you confirm the ride details please?
-Picking up at main station and going to university.

 ## intent:confirm
 - ya